kokkos/ProgrammingGuide/design.md

 <!-- TODO: Be careful about using the terms customization points, abstractions.
 What term should we use for what the Allocator paramter of vector is?
 Figure out what Stepanov calls it.-->
 Whereas `std::mdspan` only provides control over the scalar type and the extents, `std::basic_mdspan` exposes more customization points.
 <!-- TODO: s/accessor policy/accessor -->
-It is templated on four parameters: the scalar type, the extents object, the layout, and the accessor policy.
+It is templated on four parameters: the scalar type, the extents object, the layout, and the accessor.
 In the following sections, we will describe these parameters and their utility in achieving higher performance or better portability.

 ## Extents Class Template